Hurricane Ian nears Florida landfall with 155 mph winds

 Parts of Georgia and South Carolina also could see flooding rains and some coastal surge into Saturday.
 Georgia Gov. Brian Kemp preemptively declared an emergency, ordering 500 National Guard troops onto standby.

+Before turning toward Florida, Ian battered Cuba and brought down the country’s electrical grid, blacking out the entire island.
+It also caused destruction in Cuba’s world-famous tobacco belt.
+No deaths were reported.

-Associated Press contributors include Christina Mesquita in Havana, Cuba; Cody Jackson and Adriana Gomez Licon in Tampa, Florida; Freida Frisaro in Miami; Anthony Izaguirre in Tallahassee, Florida; Mike Schneider in Orlando, Florida; Seth Borenstein and Aamer Madhani in Washington; Bobby Caina Calvan in New York; Andrew Welsh-Huggins in Columbus, Ohio; and Jay Reeves in Birmingham, Alabama.
+Associated Press contributors include Christina Mesquita in Havana, Cuba; Cody Jackson and Adriana Gomez Licon in Tampa, Florida; Freida Frisaro in Miami; Anthony Izaguirre in Tallahassee, Florida; Mike Schneider in Orlando, Florida; Seth Borenstein in Washington; Bobby Caina Calvan in New York and Jay Reeves in Birmingham, Alabama.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.